db0htc/gyroheadtracker/README.md

   This project is a simple gyro-controlled headtracker and general mouse control tool, made for mounting on hats or anything else that follows head movement.
   It started as something i was making for a friend in Star Citizen who had issues with his hands, but he fell more ill and could not play as much.
   I'm putting it here for anyone else who wants a cool home-made headtracker or gyro assist device for FPS games.
-You can control your gun movements with it, since it uses mouse input
+You can control your gun movements with it, since it uses mouse input. you can even control the gun gimbals in Star citizen while flying with sticks, but i do not recommend it.
+It gets very confusing very quickly

   Bill of Materials: